dvudd/CI_PP1/README.md

 ### Bugs
 - Warning: Section lacks heading.
-When validating, I got a warning that the hero image section lacked a header.
+When validating, I got a warning that the hero-image section lacked a header.
-Since I didn't want any text in this section, I fixed it by adding this:
+Since I didn't want any text in this section, I fixed it by adding a hidden header:
 ```html
 <section id="hero-image" class="hero-index">
 <h2 class="hidden">GP Aviation</h2>